TurkeyMcMac/thread_pool/README.md

 # Thread Pool
 I am learning Rust, and this seemed like a fun project.
 Nightly Rust is required because, as of now, `FnOnce` cannot be called from inside a `Box`, but the experimental `FnBox`, which is in every other way equivalent to `FnOnce`, can.

 ## Usage
-To instantiate a pool of threads, use `ThreadPool::new(number_of_threads)`.
-To give it something to compute, use `assign(some_function)`.
-The pool will automatically distribute work between all available threads. `join_all()` joins all of a pool's threads after waiting for them to finish their current jobs, consuming the pool in the process.
+`ThreadPool::with(thread_number)` Creates a pool with the specified thread number.
+Panics if the number given is less than one.
+`ThreadPool::new()` Creates a thread pool that uses up the rest of the computer's available CPUs.
+`thread_pool.assign(some_function)` Give a thread pool a `FnBox` to compute.
+`thread_pool.join_all()` Join all of a thread pool's threads with the current one.
+Returns an error if panic(s) have occurred.

 #### Example
 ```